oauthstuff/app2app-evolution/README.md

 <img src="images/app_chooser_dialog.png" width=300px/>

-As we can see in the picture a malicious OpenID Provider app also claims to handle the domain.
+As we can see in the picture a malicious OpenID Provider app also claims to handle the authorization server's domain.
 In this case, the user could choose the malicious app instead of the browser.

 Another problem on Android is the redirection back from the browser